 7) Place on lightly floured cookie sheet.
 If you wish to freeze them put them between sheets of wax paper to avoid sticking.

 8) If cooking right away, place finished pierogie in boiling water.
 Cook until floating (about 3 minutes) and remove.
-Do not overcook.
+Do not overcook or else they will fall apart.

 Optional: After boiling, fry pierogies in pan with a little bit of oil or earth balance till brown.